ChiaHaoCheng/ChiaHaoCheng/README.md

 ## Hi there 👋

+● M.S. in Statistics and B.S. in Applied Mathematics
+● Proficiency in Statistics, probabilistic model, and machine statistical learning.
+● Committed to exploring somethings related to AI.

 <!--
 **ChiaHaoCheng/ChiaHaoCheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.